Boise Water Quality at a Glance

 Practice water conservation to help manage peak summer demand that can reach 97 million gallons daily.
 Consider drought-resistant landscaping and efficient irrigation systems, especially since many neighborhoods rely on expensive treated water rather than canal irrigation.

-While Boise’s water meets all current standards, low levels of PFAS have been detected in some area water systems.
-Consider NSF-certified reverse osmosis or activated carbon filters (NSF/ANSI Standard 58) for drinking water if you have concerns about emerging contaminants.
+While Boise’s water meets federal standards, third-party testing found concerning levels of arsenic, hexavalent chromium, and disinfection byproducts.
+Consider NSF-certified reverse osmosis or activated carbon filters (NSF/ANSI Standard 58) for drinking water if you have health concerns about these contaminants.

 Glass of clean water